naveedamir484/GcodeGen/README.md

 * numpy, Pillow
 * Image Processing concepts are used
 * tkinter is used for User Interface.
-* Serail library is used to Maintain COM port Connection.
+* Serial library is used to Maintain COM port Connection.

 # Note for contributors